 Old Hansen Planetarium, Salt Lake City

 Originally built in 1904 as the Salt Lake City Public Library, this landmark was renovated in the 1960s to become the Hansen Planetarium – the go-to place for all things space.
 During its operation, it attracted 20% of the city's population and had the highest per capita attendance of any planetarium in the nation.
-Operation continued until April 2003, when it outgrew the building and was replaced by the Clark Planetarium in The Gateway.
+The operation continued until April 2003, when it outgrew the building and was replaced by the Clark Planetarium in The Gateway.
 Since that time, it was remodeled into the O.C.
 Tanner Company Flagship jewelry store, which opened in 2009.

 Inside, a new limestone spiral staircase was built with a Flora Cascade chandelier hanging in the center of the spiral.
 The chandelier includes about 4,000 strands of fiber optics, more than 14,000 interwoven shapes made of white polymer and steel, and about 3,000 golden and amber glass leaves.
-Weighing 243 pounds (110 kg) and extending 26.4 feet (8.0 m) from the ceiling, the chandelier stretches nearly the entire height of the building.
+Weighing 243 pounds (110 kilograms) and extending 26.4 feet (8.0 meters) from the ceiling, the chandelier stretches nearly the entire height of the building.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Salt Lake City.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.